Is waxing painful?

 What do I need to do before I come in?

 Hair needs to be between ¼ “ to ½ “.
 If the hair is too short the wax will not hold onto the hair.
 If your hair is longer than an inch you may want to consider trimming it down.
 For some people if the hair is long the waxing process can be more painful.
-You can get your hair trimmed at time of service for 10.00, unless it is your first brazilian with us and then it is part of the service.
 The possible discomfort of waxing may be easier to tolerate if you take a Tylenol or aspirin about half hour before your appointment.